movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 ### Main challenges

-To achieve crypto-economically secured fast-finality, we need to solve the following problems:
+To achieve crypto-economically secured Fast-Finality, we need to solve the following problems:

 1. design a _staking_ mechanism for the validators to stake assets, distribute rewards and manage slashing
 1. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for L2-finality
 1. _communicate_ the L2-finality status.

+In addition the following may require separate discussion, as it is a different procedure (postconfirmations are handled in smart contracts on L1, whereas L2-finality is handled off-chain)

+4. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for postconfirmation.

 ### Components